Reserving the Meeting Room

 The meeting room can be booked up to two months in advance.
 It is available only during regular library hours.

-Maximum capacity is 150 individuals seated in chairs or 125 children seated on the floor.
+Maximum capacity is 150 individuals.
 Children’s and youth groups (under age 14) may use the room provided there is one supervising adult for every 5 children.

-Food and beverages are not permitted with the exception of water bottles.
+Food is not permitted.
+Beverages in bottles, cups with lids or travel mugs are permitted.
+Styrofoam cups with lids are not permitted.
+We have loaner mugs at the circulation desk.
 The meeting room does not have a kitchen, sink or lavatory.
 Smoking and alcoholic beverages are not permitted.

 Non-profit organizations based in Randolph Township are not charged a fee.